Akasi14/Akasi14/README.md

 - 👋 Hi, I’m @Abigail Akasi
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning Software Engineering at ALX
 - 💞️ I’m looking to collaborate on other projects
 - 📫 How to reach me LinkedIn Akasi14